 - Provide tailored integrated transitional services designed to promote self-reliance, wellness, and healing.

 - Provide tailored and integrated transitional services to support Comprehensive Transition Plan and Family Support Plan goals, to ensure transitional success back to military duty or to a productive Civilian life as a Veteran.

-- Serve as “community center/hub” and outreach portal for informational, recreational, social, event programs and activities to connect our caring community and nation.
+- Serve as “community center/hub” and outreach portal to connect recovering and transitioning wounded, injured and ill Soldiers, DoD personnel and their Families with our caring community and nation.